 The Group has assessed that 80% of the US dollar denominated stevedoring revenue for the designated period is highly probable.
-However, the Group has designated 67% of the monthly US dollar revenue as the hedged item for the next three years from the date of designation i.e. July 1, 2014.
+However, the Group has designated 67% of the monthly US dollar revenue as the hedged items for the next thirty six months from the date of designation i.e., July 1, 2014.